robert-mccarthy-ca/modern-druid/README.md

 *   **The Permafrost Carbon Feedback:**
     *   **The Stock:** Arctic and boreal permafrost hold a colossal **~1,460–1,600 billion tonnes of organic carbon**—nearly twice the amount currently in the atmosphere.
     *   **The Thaw:** Recent studies show that **~20% of the permafrost zone is already vulnerable to rapid thaw.** This process is not gradual; it creates thermokarst lakes and slumps that expose deep, ancient carbon to decomposition.
     *   **The Release:** This carbon is being released as CO₂ and, critically, as **methane (CH₄)**.
 Over a 20-year period, methane is **~84 times more potent than CO₂ at trapping heat** (GWP-20).
 While it decays in the atmosphere over decades, its impact during that period creates a powerful heating pulse.
+While in the atmosphere it is about 120 times as powerful as carbon dioxide.
-    *   **The Scale of the Threat:** To understand the magnitude of this feedback, consider the warming impact of released permafrost carbon, assuming a conservative mix of 60% CO₂ and 40% methane (by carbon weight) released over a century:
+    *   **The Scale of the Threat:** To understand the magnitude of this feedback, consider the warming impact of released permafrost carbon, assuming a conservative mix of 60% CO₂ and 40% methane (by carbon weight) released over a century from decomposition:
         *   A **1% release** (~16 Gt C) would have a 20-year warming effect equivalent to **~250 billion tonnes of CO₂**, adding approximately **~0.15°C** to global temperatures.
         *   A **10% release** (~160 Gt C) would be equivalent to **~2,500 billion tonnes of CO₂**, adding **~1.5°C** of warming, effectively doubling our current committed warming, enough to trigger the warming of the rest of it.
         *   A full release is a "Hothouse Earth" scenario of 10+ C, which is comically incompatible with human civilization, something which has happened only a few times in Earth's history, with major extinction events being involved every time.